youknowone/cdebug/README.md

-cdebug is tiny debug utility for C/Objective-C code
+`cdebug` is tiny debug utility for C/Objective-C

+`cdebug` is designed to allow C/Objective-C developers to enable debug mode log/assertion with a single file.

- * Functions are enabled/disabled by debug macro 'DEBUG'
+ * Functions can be effortlessly enabled/disabled by debug macro '`DEBUG`'
  * Conditional log, assertion with log

 See document on [Github] (http://youknowone.github.com/cdebug)